 6 Things Your Poop Can Teach You About Your Health

-We may not like to talk about them, but our bowel movements are important—and they can reveal important insights about our health.
+We may not like to talk about them, but bowel movements are important—and they can provide valuable insight into your well-being.

 Know Your Type